Sam Dekker

-Samuel Thomas Dekker (born May 6, 1994) is an American professional basketball player for the London Lions of the British Basketball League (BBL) and the EuroCup.
+Samuel Thomas Dekker (born May 6, 1994) is an American professional basketball player for the Joventut Badalona of the Spanish Liga ACB.
 Dekker played college basketball for the Wisconsin Badgers.
 After finishing college on a championship game run in the 2015 NCAA Tournament, Dekker was selected by the Houston Rockets with the 18th overall pick in the 2015 NBA draft.

 High school career

 Dekker was named the Wisconsin Gatorade Player of the Year following his senior season.
 He was also named 2012 Parade All-American, AP first-team all-state and Wisconsin Basketball Coaches' Association's Mr. Basketball award.
 He led Sheboygan Lutheran to the school's first-ever WIAA state title.
 Dekker scored 40 points, including the last 12, in the state title game including the game-winning three-point shot with two seconds left.

 College career

 Freshman season

 Dekker played in 35 games (3 starts) as a freshman on the Wisconsin Badgers.
-He is one of only four true freshman to start under Bo Ryan joining Devin Harris, Alando Tucker and Josh Gasser.
+He was one of only four true freshman to start under Bo Ryan, joining Devin Harris, Alando Tucker and Josh Gasser.
 He earned Big Ten All-Freshman team recognition as well as honorable mention All-Big Ten honors.
 He was also two-time Big Ten Freshman of the Week (January 14 and March 4, 2013).
 Dekker scored a season-high 19 points against Arkansas on November 24, 2012, and Nebraska on February 26, 2013.